-“The Clontarf Foundation exists to improve the education, discipline, life skills, self-esteem and employment prospects of young Aboriginal men, and by doing so, equip them to participate meaningfully in society.”
+The Clontarf Foundation exists to improve the education, discipline, self-esteem, life skills and employment prospects of young Aboriginal and Torres Strait Islander men and by doing so, equips them to participate more meaningfully in society.

 The Clontarf Foundation uses a unique, innovative and highly successful approach to target one of the most at-risk groups in contemporary Australian society – young Aboriginal and Torres Strait Islander men.

 Using the existing passion that these boys have for sport allows Clontarf to initially attract them to school, and then keep them coming.
 It is, however, not a sporting programme – it’s about developing the values, skills and abilities that will assist the boys to transition into meaningful employment and achieve better life outcomes.

 The Foundation partners with schools and communities to create ‘Clontarf academies’ which are embedded within the school grounds and education programme.

 Full-time, locally based Clontarf staff mentor and counsel students on a range of behavioural and lifestyle issues while the school caters for their education needs.
 Any Aboriginal and Torres Strait Islander male enrolled at the school/s is eligible to participate in the Clontarf Academy.